iron-io/docs/worker/reference/api/index.md

 ### Pagination

-For endpoints that return lists/arrays of values:
+Use the following parameters in the query string of the request for endpoints that return lists/arrays of values:

-* page - The page of results to return.
+* `page` - The page of results to return.
 Default is 0.
 Maximum is 100.
-* per_page - The number of results to return.
+* `per_page` - The number of results to return.
 It may be less if there aren't enough results.
 Default is 30.
 Maximum is 100.

 ## Responses